seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 *Enter PANDARUS*

 **PANDARUS**
-Do you hear, my lord? do you hear?...
+Do you hear, my lord? do you hear? ...

 **TROILUS**
 ...
 What now?